 We rely on client information to provide the Program Services.
-It is the client's responsibility to advise us of changes to their financial situation, risk tolerance, tax situation, and time horizon.
-Such changes can result in modification to the tax-smart investing techniques used for a Program Account.
-Clients with multiple relationships with Fidelity should understand that updating information about a Program Account does not update information about an account enrolled in another advisory service or one that is self-directed.
+It is the client's responsibility to advise us of changes to their goals, time horizon, tax situation, risk tolerance, and personal financial situation.
+Such changes can result in modification to the tax-smart investing techniques used for a Program Account Clients with multiple relationships with Fidelity should understand that updating information about a Program Account does not update information about an account enrolled in another advisory service or one that is self-directed.
 Accordingly, clients should ensure that their personal, financial, and other important information is independently updated for each respective service or account.